Social insurance under the Social Insurance Act for Commerce and Trade (GSVG)

-In 2018, the monthly contributions calculated on this minimum contribution basis are at least:
+In 2021, the monthly contributions calculated on the minimum contribution basis are at least:

 Type of insurance

-Therefore, new self-employed persons had to pay at least approx. EUR 133.50 per month for their compulsory insurance with SVA in 2019.
+Therefore, new self-employed persons had to pay at least approx. EUR 133.86 per month for their compulsory insurance with SVS in 2020.

 For traders with a trade license and partners in trading companies (GSVG)